+'''

 <Director of IT>"

+'''

-scan it to a PDF and send it to govroam@jisc.ac.uk.
+scan it to a PDF and upload it through the above form.

 Then we'll send you the details (shared secrets and addresses) for our NRPS for you to configure in your RADIUS servers.
 We'll include a test account so that you can confirm that outgoing authentication requests work and we have a web page through which you can test incoming authentication requests.
 We'll sign you up to a technical mailing list and give you access to our Wiki of relevant information.